 Top Picks at a Glance

-| Best Quality Built to a higher standard if you want something more solid | KUAFU Universal RV Trailer 2" Class III Receiver Hitch | ![]() |
+| Best quality Built to a higher standard if you want something more solid | KUAFU Universal RV Trailer 2" Class III Receiver Hitch | ![]() |

-| Best Budget The cheapest option that still gets the job done reliably | KUAFU Class 3 Trailer Hitch Receiver for Chevy Equinox / GMC Terrain (2" Receiver) | ![]() |
+| Best budget The cheapest option that still gets the job done reliably | KUAFU Class 3 Trailer Hitch Receiver for Chevy Equinox / GMC Terrain (2" Receiver) | ![]() |

-| Most Sold A high-volume bestseller chosen again and again | Autekcomma Class 3 2" Trailer Hitch Receiver for GMC Terrain (2018–2026) | ![]() |
+| Best Seller A high-volume bestseller chosen again and again | Autekcomma Class 3 2" Trailer Hitch Receiver for GMC Terrain (2018–2026) | ![]() |

 |---|---|